 Problem #1: There aren’t enough jobs in the region

-NaMo’s Vision: Realising that this region could be India’s window to trade with our eastern neighbours, PM Modi wants to turn North East into a commercial hub.
+NaMo’s Vision: Realising that this region could be India’s window to trade with our eastern neighbours, PM Modi wanted to turn North East into a commercial hub.
 More commerce = more job opportunities.
-By cutting the red tape on several stalled projects like the Brahmaputra Cracker and Polymer Ltd. (petrochemical firm) and the Numaligarh Refineries Ltd. (wax plant) in Assam, the government has kickstarted this effort.
-BPCPL alone is expected to create over 1 lakh jobs.
-Through the North East BPO Promotion Scheme (NEBPS), the government is also trying to expand the IT sector in this region, which will create even more employment opportunities.
+By cutting the red tape on several stalled projects like the Brahmaputra Cracker and Polymer Ltd. (petrochemical firm) and the Numaligarh Refineries Ltd. (wax plant) in Assam, the government kickstarted this effort.
+BPCPL alone was expected to create over 1 lakh jobs.
+Through the North East BPO Promotion Scheme (NEBPS), the government aimed to expand the IT sector in this region by providing incentives for 5000 companies, which was estimated to create at least 15,000 new employment opportunities.

 Remarks: To really gauge how much change these schemes have caused in terms of direct and indirect employment, we’re probably going to have to wait for the numbers from the 2021 census.
 But in the meantime, looks like both the Brahmaputra Cracker and Polymer Ltd. and the Numaligarh Refineries Ltd. are doing well and it’s safe to assume that if the companies are doing well, they must be hiring.
-About 2,100 of the 5000 seats allocated for companies to receive incentives from the NEBPS scheme have been filled.
+As of December 2017, about 2,100 of the 5000 seats allocated for companies to receive incentives from the NEBPS scheme have been filled and there’s no update on the allotment status since them.
 It’s not ideal, but at least it’s some progress.

 Problem #2: There are too many people living below the poverty line